Compliance and trust

 If you have any questions about our security efforts or suggestions on how HackerOne could be improved, please let us know at email@example.com.

 As part of our commitments to our customers, we further commit to specific Data & Information Security Terms.
 These cover policy, security, management, incident response, and more to detail how we protect customer data.

 We provide our users with a service, and they look to us to ensure we have adequate internal controls over our systems and their data.

-We’ve engaged respected third-party firms to audit our infrastructure and security practices, resulting in a System and Organization Controls (SOC) 2 Type II audit report, as well as ISO 27001 certification and UK Cyber Essentials certification.
+We’ve engaged respected third-party firms to audit our infrastructure and security practices, resulting in a System and Organization Controls (SOC) 2 Type II audit report, FedRAMP authorization, ISO 27001 certification, and UK Cyber Essentials certification.